If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 This can lead to elevated serotonin levels, which can produce uncomfortable and life-threatening side effects.
 Overdosing on either substance is also possible, and the risk of an overdose is usually higher when multiple substances are taken at once.

-Help for Alcohol and Prozac Abuse
+Help for Alcohol and Prozac Abuse at Banyan Stuart

 Mixing alcohol with medications, especially if your doctor has advised against it, is a sign of a deeper problem.
 If you’re struggling to control your drinking, or you find yourself taking higher doses of a medication than prescribed, you may be addicted.

-Fortunately, our Stuart, Florida treatment center offers various levels of addiction treatment that can help you or a loved one stop abusing drugs or alcohol and develop a sober lifestyle.
+Fortunately, our Stuart, Florida, Banyan treatment center offers various levels of addiction treatment that can help you or a loved one stop abusing drugs or alcohol and develop a sober lifestyle.
 With the help of programs like our inpatient drug program, clients receive round-the-clock care for their withdrawals as well as therapy and counseling to determine the source of their addictions.
 Also, they help them develop sober skills.